 Yes workers’ comp covers death in Michigan.
 Qualifying dependents can receive up to 500 weeks of wage loss benefits from workers’ comp.
 This is based upon the after-tax average weekly wage of the deceased employee.
 A $6,000 burial expense is also available.

 Q. What does workers’ compensation pay in Michigan?

-A. Workers’ compensation death benefits (aka survivor benefits) are paid to eligible dependents when someone dies in a work-related accident in Michigan.
-The amount payable is generally 500 weeks of work comp benefits at the employee’s workers compensation rate.
+A. Workers’ compensation death benefits in Michigan (aka survivor benefits) are paid to eligible dependents when someone dies in a work-related accident.
+The amount payable is generally 500 weeks of work comp benefits at the employee’s compensation rate.
 This is your exclusive remedy against the employer.